 Mr. Potter restored the little A.B.F., repainting it white.
 He used it in a handful of VSCC events in the late 1950s and early 1960s, including the 1961 Brighton Concours d’Elegance where it won the vintage car class.
 After several appearances, the car disappeared into storage again.
 In 1976 VSCC member Peter Russell discovered the A.B.F in Potter’s shed and soon made a deal to bring it home to Scotland.
 There, he set about restoring it to its original specification.
 After stripping off the white paint, Russell found bits of blue as well as evidence of the car’s Brooklands number roundel and “Alvis” markings on the body.
 He was able to confirm the body’s racing history, and after the restoration, the A.B.F. was invited to take part in the 1980 Brooklands Reunion.
 The history file includes several photos of Russell’s restoration process, pictures of it on the hallowed Brooklands banking during the reunion, photos of it with A.O.
 Ford’s son and daughter, and of the car in action on the VSCC Scottish Rally.

 The car appeared in a short feature in Motor Sport magazine (November 1996) and would later come into the ownership of the renowned sculptor, painter, and noted motoring enthusiast Stanley Wanlass.
 Mr. Wanlass then sold the car to a friend and fellow collector, who kept the A.B.F. in his extensive collection for many years with the intent of restoring it.
 The project never came to be, as the owner sadly passed away.
-Someone disassembled the engine at some point, yet it has since been reassembled and tested.
+Someone disassembled the engine at some point for service.
+It is since been reassembled and it turns freely, but additional sorting is required to return it to running order.
 Today, this very special A.B.F. remains very much as-restored by Peter Russell in the late 1970s.
 It wears a light patina that suits the character of the car brilliantly.

 The A.B.F. sports car is truly one of a kind, carrying exceptional provenance.
 It will surely be welcome in groups like the VSCC and is welcomed already by the Brooklands Society.
 Albert Ford’s unique prototype is a genuinely fascinating footnote in the annals of motoring history.